 (ii) Impact of funding (20%): how critical is this funding to advancing the infrastructure and housing development?

 (iii) Cost and co-funding (20%): how cost effective is the Proposal and is everyone paying their fair share?

 (iv) Capability and readiness (20%): if funding is approved, how certain is it that the project will advance, and at what pace?

 More than 200 applications were received in the initial expressions of interest period, with over $5 billion requested from the IAF.
 All applications were subject to a robust evaluation process and applicants were informed of the results in mid-October 2021.
 More than 80 proposals have now gone through to the next stage of the process, with successful councils, iwi and developers invited to submit a response to a request for proposal by December 17th.

 Read the latest media release Government infrastructure fund moves to next stage.

 Where can I get further information?

-Further details are available in the Invitation for Expressions of Interest document accessed through TenderLink(external link).
-For any other information, please email the IAF Project Team on IAF@kaingaora.govt.nz.
+For any information, please email the IAF Project Team on IAF@kaingaora.govt.nz.